-I am Associate Dean for Research and Associate Professor of Political Science and International Affairs at George Washington University’s Elliott School of International Affairs.
+I am Associate Professor of Political Science and International Affairs at George Washington University’s Elliott School of International Affairs.
 My research interests focus on the processes of nation-building, the politicization of cultural differences, political development, and diaspora policy.
 [CV]

 In The Politics of Nation-Building I identify the conditions under which the ruling political elites of a state target non-core groups with assimilationist policies instead of granting them minority rights or excluding them from the state.
 I argue that a state’s nation-building policies toward non-core groups – any aggregation of individuals perceived as an unassimilated ethnic group by the ruling elite of a state – are inﬂuenced by both its foreign policy goals and its relations with the external patrons of these groups.
 Through a detailed study of the Balkans, I show that the way a state treats a non-core group within its own borders is determined largely by whether the state’s foreign policy is revisionist or cleaves to the international status quo, and whether it is allied or in rivalry with that group’s external patrons.
 The theory is tested against a variety of alternative explanations on multiple levels of analysis: a dataset of nation-building policies towards all politically relevant non-core groups in the Balkans after WWI, archival evidence on case studies focusing on the treatment of a few non-core groups over time, and a microlevel subnational study of a religiously, culturally, and linguistically heterogeneous province.